LukaszPlawinski/DigiShop/README.md

 ## Acknowledgements
 Big thanks to my mentor Guido Cecilio for guiding me and showing me path to become a better Developer.
-Thank you for help to Code Institute team and Slack community it was great to meet you all.
+Thank you for help Code Institute team and Slack community it was great to meet you all.